1. Workplace utilisations change over the years

-Our utilisation benchmark shows that in 2016, occupancy levels have dropped to 35%-45% for individual workstations and to 25%-35% for enclosed collaborative spaces.
+Our utilisation benchmark shows that in 2016, occupancy levels dropped to 35%-45% for individual workstations and to 25%-35% for enclosed collaborative spaces - and that was a pre-pandemic figure!
 Taking the astronomical prices for real estate into account, the conclusion that most organisations waste a lot of money on underutilised space is easily made.

 Measuring the occupancy and utilisation of your workplace, informs you on the effectiveness of use of space and shows potential discrepancies between the need for individual and collaborative spaces and the current supply hereof.
 This of course, with the goal of aligning the needs of your employees.

 4. And don’t forget the efficiency